Female hummingbirds dressed in male plumage get harassed less: 'They avoid the bullies by looking like them'

-Hummingbirds are famous for their fast flights, bright colors and constant need for food to support their high-energy activities.
+Hummingbirds are famous for fast flights, bright colors and constantly needing food to support their high-energy activities.

 White-necked jacobin hummingbird males sport eye-catching blue, green and white feathers, while most adult females have a more muted green look.
 But some of the females actually look like the males, and it turns out there are distinct advantages to that fashion statement.